-With fraud on the rise, a single scissor snip won't cut it anymore
+With credit card fraud and identity theft on the rise, a single scissor snip won’t cut it anymore.

 In a world of escalating identity theft, one man’s trash is another man’s excuse to help himself to a new line of credit.